baizhongyu/GCEANet/README.md

 Our model will be published as soon as possible.

  ## Acknowledgments
-The code in this repository is based on [SANet](https://github.com/GlebBrykin/SANET).
+The code in this repository is based on [Li et al.](https://github.com/guizilaile23/ZSL-SSS) and [SANet](https://github.com/GlebBrykin/SANET).
 Thanks for both their paper and code.